NATIONAL CEREAL DAY

 NATIONAL CROWN ROAST OF PORK DAY

 March 7th celebrates National Crown Roast of Pork Day, an “unofficial” National holiday.
-Today would be the day to set a nice table and prepare a feast with a crown roast of pork.
+It would be the day to set a nice table and prepare a feast with a crown roast of pork.

 To make a crown roast of pork, a pork loin is formed into a circle with the ribs pointing upwards forming the peaks of a crown.
 Often they are held together with twine.
 It is then seasoned and often times stuffed, roasted and served, making a beautiful centerpiece on the table.
 The ends of the bones may be given a paper-frill treatment for added decoration.